-- □ Open the Diagnostics > Report > Global dialog. - □ To send a report to the console, specify the desired level in the Console logging frame, Severity field. - $\Box$ To enable the function, select the On radio button in the Console logging frame. - $\Box$ Save the changes temporarily.
+☐ Open the Diagnostics &gt; Report &gt; Global dialog.
+To send a report to the console, specify the desired level in the Console logging frame, Severity field. $\square$ To enable the function, select the ${\it On}$ radio button in the Console logging frame. ☐ Save the changes temporarily.
+To do this, click the ✓ button. or The device buffers logged events in 2 separate storage areas so that the device keeps log entries or urgent events.
+Specify the minimum severity for events that the device logs to the buffered storage area with a higher priority.
+Pe rform the following steps: ☐ To send events to the buffer, specify the desired level in the Buffered logging frame, Severity field. $\square$ Save the changes temporarily.
 To do this, click the $\checkmark$ button.

-The device buffers logged events in 2 separate storage areas so that the device keeps log entries for urgent events.
-Specify the minimum severity for events that the device logs to the buffered storage area with a higher priority.

-- □ To send events to the buffer, specify the desired level in the Buffered logging frame, Severity field. - □ Save the changes temporarily.
-To do this, click the ✓ button.